Vector-valued extensions for fractional integrals of Laguerre expansions: Introduction

-The aim of this paper is the extension of $L^p-L^q$ mapping properties concerning fractional integrals (or negative powers) related to two second order differential operators of Laguerre type.
-Namely, our target will be the proof of vector-valued extensions of some results given in \cite{NoSt}.
+The aim of this paper is the extension of $L^p-L^q$ mapping properties concerning fractional integrals (or negative powers, or potential operators) related to two second order differential operators of Laguerre type.
+More specifically, our target will be the proof of vector-valued extensions of some results given in \cite{NoSt}.
 We will deal with vector-valued inequalities of the form

 where $\{T_j\}_{j\ge 0}$ is a sequence of operators defined on a measure space $(X,d\mu)$.
 We will also consider weighted vector-valued inequalities.